Grilled Peach Burrata Salad with Prosciutto and Arugula

 • 8 ounces burrata - removed from brine, patted dry, and torn into chunks

-• 4 ounces prosciutto - sliced in half
+• 4 ounces prosciutto - torn into pieces

 • 1 teaspoon flaky sea salt